Olivia Nuzzi

-Olivia Nuzzi (born January 6, 1993) is a political reporter who serves as the Washington correspondent for New York magazine.
+Olivia Nuzzi (/ˈnuːtsi/ NOOT-see; born January 6, 1993) is an American writer and editor who serves as the West Coast Editor of Vanity Fair.
+Prior to her time at Vanity Fair, Nuzzi was the Washington, D.C., correspondent for New York magazine from 2017 to 2024 and a writer for The Daily Beast covering the Donald Trump 2016 presidential campaign.
+In September 2024, New York placed her on leave after she disclosed having an affair with Robert F. Kennedy Jr. while she was reporting on his 2024 campaign.
+The following month, Nuzzi and New York "parted ways".

-Early and personal life
+Early life and education

-Nuzzi was born in New York City.
-She is the daughter of Kelly and John Nuzzi, who was born in Brooklyn, New York, worked for the New York City Department of Sanitation for 20 years, and died in December 2015.
-After his death, Nuzzi wrote about him for The Daily Beast.
+Nuzzi was born in New York City, the daughter of Kelly and John Nuzzi.
+John Nuzzi, who was born in Brooklyn, New York, worked for the New York City Department of Sanitation for 20 years and died in December 2015.
+Nuzzi wrote about her father after his death for The Daily Beast.
 Her mother, Kelly Nuzzi, died in February 2021.
-After her death, Nuzzi wrote about her for New York Magazine.
+After her death, Nuzzi wrote about her for New York.
 She has a brother, Jonathan.